nikosgri/UniProjects/README.md

 **5** Takes as input a degree sequence and returns if this sequence of degrees is grafical.Ιf the sequence is graphical then it displays a possible implementation of the graph with the form of adjacency matrix.This programm is based on Havel–Hakimi Theorem and was made with C language.You will find this programm in GenerateGraph directory.

 **6**
-Implementation of a simple multi-threaded server key-value pair storage
+Implementation of a simple multi-threaded server key-value pair storage.This project was made with C language.

+**7**
+Implementing a fair scheduling in MINIX 3.2.0.In this folder is posted only the files (headers and c files) where i made changes and and where I extended the code.This project was made with C language  and concerns the unix system